 Then, God help me, there was Midday Matinee.
 Every afternoon one of the two local channels, CTV maybe, showed a movie.
 Westerns.
 Old G-rated war movies.
 Fine family fare.
-So I’m sitting there one afternoon with my milk and cookies, again somehow by myself, and what do they show – Bambi?
+So I’m sitting there one afternoon, sometime around 1971 or so (I think), again somehow by myself (maybe I was off sick?), and what do they show – Bambi?
 20,000 Leagues Under the Sea?
 Stagecoach?
 No. No, they decide to broadcast In Cold Blood.

-I suspect that being forced to confront such notions at such a tender age has something to do with who I am today.
+I suspect that being forced to confront such notions at such a young age has something to do with who I am today.

 One thing’s for sure, since then I’ve been viscerally opposed to judicial murder, facts and evidence be damned.
 It’s nice that the facts and evidence all support my predisposition, but it wouldn’t matter.
 It also doesn’t matter that my own family history includes a cautionary tale of how easy it is for an innocent man to run afoul of powerful forces in the justice system and wind up at the end of a rope, a tale for another day.
 That’s all by the by.
 I don’t care if the guy strapped to the gurney is innocent or guilty.
 All that matters is the horror, and what I am and am not content to have done by civil servants in my name.

-If there are any moms out there reading this, you’ll probably want to make sure that your kids don’t begin school with images like these already seared indelibly into their juvenile little minds, there to haunt all of their sweaty nightmares until death pays each its inevitable visit:
+If there are any moms out there reading this, you’ll probably want to make sure that your kids don’t leave grade school with images like these already seared indelibly into their juvenile little minds, there to haunt all of their sweaty nightmares until death pays each its inevitable visit: